oneminutesoup/ScheduBuddy/README.md

 # Schedubuddy

-[Schedubuddy](https://schedubuddy.com/) is a web application that generates university schedules and displays them in a familiar format.
+Schedubuddy is a web application that generates university schedules and displays them in a familiar format.
 This repository contains the front-end code for the application.
-For the back-end, please refer to this [repository](https://github.com/Exanut/schedubuddy-server).

 ## Table of Contents